k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: various bugs with Race_if() conditions
 - Fix: take erac into account when performing same-race sacrifice
 - Prevent intelligent pets from stashing rocks in their bag
+- Fix: 'Your two weapon skill is also limited by being basic with with broadsword.'